apache/nuttx-apps/graphics/twm4nx/README.txt

     The Icon Manager window can be grabbed by the toolbar title and moved about on the window (the icon grab'n'move does not work however).
     Further progress depends upon getting a main menu in place.
-The main menu should come up on any click on a visible region of the background.
+The main menu does now come up on any click on a visible region of the background, but the menu is not complete enough to be usable; it needs some applications to start and a CTextBox widget.